Abraham Hill House

-The Abraham Hill House is an historic First Period house in Belmont, Massachusetts, United States.
+The Abraham Hill House is a historic First Period house in Belmont, Massachusetts, United States.
 Probably built in the early 18th century, it is one of the oldest buildings in the town.
 Its construction history shows changing residential trends over two hundred years of history.
 The house was listed on the National Register of Historic Places in 1990.

 Description and history

 The Abraham Hill House is located northeast of downtown Belmont, on the southeast side of Pleasant Street (Massachusetts Route 60) between its junctions with Prospect Street and Scott Road.
 It is a 2 1/2-story wood-frame structure, with a gabled roof and clapboarded exterior.
 It is oriented with a gable end to the street, and its main facade on the side.
 The facade is three bays wide, with asymmetrical positioning including a slightly off-center entrance.
 Two brick chimneys rise from the interior through the rear roof face.
 There are 4 rooms to each floor in the main house.
 Each room has a fireplace.
 The kitchen had an extension from the chimney to ovens.
 On the left side of the house, the rear section extends beyond the side wall, a feature known regionally as a "Beverly jog".
 A single-story ell extends to the rear (northeast) side of the main block.